"

 • Notifying their workplace supervisor of any concerns during the placement

-UQ has a Fitness to Practice Policy which aims to guide student behaviour on placement and to manage cases where student behaviour is not consistent with expected behaviours or contravenes expected standards in the workplace.
+UQ has a Supporting Students’ Fitness to Study Policy which aims to guide student behaviour on placement and to manage cases where student behaviour is not consistent with expected behaviours or contravenes expected standards in the workplace.

 Responsibilities of the WIL Partnerships Coordinator